What is inflammatory bowel disease?

 Is IBD treatable?

-Since not all dogs respond to the same medication or food, a series of drugs and/or foods may be necessary.
+There is no 'cure' for IBD, but it can be treated.
+Not all dogs respond to the same medication or food, so a series of drugs and/or foods may be necessary.

 What is the prognosis?

-The prognosis is generally good.
+The prognosis is generally good with a confirmed diagnosis of inflammatory bowel disease.
 Once the appropriate drugs or diet is determined, many dogs remain on these for life, although it may be possible to decrease the drug dosage over time.
 Occasionally, a dog will be able to stop drug therapy.
 Most dogs do well for many years while others require alterations in therapy every few months.
 Unfortunately, a few dogs will fail to respond to treatment.

 Some severe forms of canine inflammatory bowel disease will eventually progress to intestinal cancer.
-This finding is well documented in human beings and, in recent years, it has also been shown to occur in dogs.
+This finding is well documented in humans and, in recent years, it has also been shown to occur in dogs.